13. Packages, Testing, and Continuous Integration#

 • The .gitignore file (which may display as an untitled file), which contains files and paths for git to ignore.

-12.3.1.
+13.3.1.
 GitHub Actions and CI#

-The final file is a GitHub Actions file in the .github/workflows folder, called CI.yml with the text similar to
+The final file is a GitHub Actions file in the .github/workflows folder, called CI.yml with the text similar to the following (though it may change over time as new versions of the actions are released):

 name: CI